MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/xaml-syntax-guide.md

 A read-only property cannot be set in XAML.
 Even in code, the owning type would have to support some other way to set it, like a constructor overload, helper method, or calculated property support.
 A calculated property relies on the values of other settable properties plus sometimes an event with built-in handling; these features are available in the dependency property system.
 For more info on how dependency properties are useful for calculated property support, see [Dependency properties overview](dependency-properties-overview.md).

 Collection syntax in XAML gives an appearance that you are setting a read-only property, but in fact you are not.
-See "Setting a Property by Using a Collection Syntax" section later in this topic.
+See "[Collection Syntax](#collection-syntax)" later in this topic.

 ### Setting a property by using attribute syntax